allansugi/java-spring-mysql/README.md

 with MySQL as the database inside docker container

-This backend server focuses on REST API with user registration and authentication as well as for account and password storage
+This backend server focuses on REST API with user registration and authentication as well as for account and password storage.
+Additional feature might be added in the future

 This app is currently under development and has not been finished.